8 reasons you may not want to use VPNs

 So, a VPN is a software tool that protects your identity and data from cybercriminals, government, tracking, eavesdropping and more.
 It is so well-designed that it is impossible to track you or to dig into your network.

-Day by day, the number of cybercrimes are rising exponentially.
+Day by day, the amount of cybercrime is rising.
 Consumers are also becoming aware and concerned about risks and attacks related to cybercrime.
 It’s now understood that everyone should have a secure network and the network data should be encrypted.
 Thus, VPN services are becoming a popular way to access the internet securely and remotely.

 A typical VPN software offers several advantages.
 Some of the major advantages an ideal VPN software should offer are:

 - Privacy: A VPN in action hides your online activities, IP address, browsing history and so on.
 Your Internet Service Provider (ISP) can no longer monitor your activity.